 Carboxymethylcellulose also provides an immediate tissue expansion; as time goes by microspheres create a scaffold for new tissue growth alike the one produced by the human body.

-Adipose tissues lost by aging, diets or diseases are restored, achieving a very natural rejuvenation both at facial and gluteal level.
+Adipose tissues lost by aging, diets or diseases are restored, achieving a very natural rejuvenation.

-Being that latest generation soft tissue expanders are used in conjunction with blunt microcannulas, Bioplasty, in the correct hands, is totally safe and lesser traumatic and aggressive than surgical procedures; it leaves no bruises or scars allowing a virtually instantaneous recovery.
+Being that latest generation Linnea Safe PMMA substance is used in conjunction with blunt microcannulas, Bioplasty, in the correct hands, is totally safe and lesser traumatic and aggressive than surgical procedures; it leaves no bruises or scars allowing a virtually instantaneous recovery.

 Most common areas to be treated with Bioplasty are face, lips, chin, nose, cheekbones, nasolabial folds, hands and glutes.